Where to Stay in London – The Best Places for First Timers!

 Getting to the center of London and most of the sights takes 20 to 25 minutes by Tube from here.
 Then again, Hyde Park and the charming neighborhood of Notting Hill are just a 15-minute walk away.

-- Two of the most elegant neighborhoods in London
+- Kensington and Chelsea are two of the most elegant neighborhoods in London.

-- Relatively quiet, but still right in the middle of one of the world’s most exciting cities
+- Kensington and Chelsea are relatively quiet, but you are still right in the middle of one of the world’s most exciting cities.

-- Higher prices for hotels, restaurants, and shopping
+- The prices for hotels, restaurants, and shopping are higher.

-- Slightly longer travel times to London’s most famous sights
+- The travel times to London’s most famous sights are slightly longer.

-The best places to stay in Kesington & Chelsea:
+The best places to stay in Kensington and Chelsea:

 For hipsters: Staying in Shoreditch